Carlos Sainz Jr

 1. Who is Carlos Sainz?

 Carlos Sainz is a Spanish racing driver.
 He was born on September 1, 1994 in Madrid, Spain.
-He is currently a Formula 1 driver and plays for the Ferrari team.
+He is currently a Formula One driver and has been with the Williams team since 1 after four seasons with Ferrari.

 2. Carlos Sainz’s junior career